pantor/ruckig/README.md

 ### Output Parameter

-The output class gives the new dynamical state of the trajectory.
+The output class gives the new kinematic state of the trajectory.

 ```.cpp
 std::array<double, DOFs> new_position;